tim-legge/Interpreting-Particle-Transformers/README.md

 ## Training Models

 We trained models using the [Weaver](https://github.com/hqucms/weaver-core) framework in following with descriptions from [the official ParT repo](github.com/jet-universe/particle_transformer/blob/main/README.md).
+Considering the central importance of ParT to our work, this repo is also built off of the original implementation by Qu *et al* in said repo.
 The models used for experiment are stored under [models](./models/).
 To train a ParT model from scratch, one can first download the dataset they wish to train on:

 ```
 ./get_datasets.py [JetClass|QuarkGluon|TopLandscape] [-d DATA_DIR]